mybonk/mybonk-wiki/baby-rabbit-holes.md

 ### Using bitcoin JSON-RPC API calls
 The bitcoin JSON-RPC API allows to interact with bitcoin deamon in a varierty of ways: cURL, JavaScript, Python ...

-First you need to make sure Bitcoin Core is setup to accept Remote Procedure Calls (RPC):
+First you need to make sure Bitcoin is setup to accept Remote Procedure Calls (RPC):

 For instance you could run `getnetworkinfo` using the following cURL:
 ```
 curl -u public:2S8PWBZ71wMXdrsAxL21 -d '{"jsonrpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' http://mybonk-jay:8332/
 ```
-Most noticably you need to use the option `-u` (or `--user`) to pass valid crenentials (here username `public` and password `2S8PWBZ71wMXdrsAxL21`) allowing you to connect else you will get an `401 Unauthorized` error.
+Most noticably you need to use the option `-u` (or `--user`) to pass valid credentials (here username `public` and password `2S8PWBZ71wMXdrsAxL21`) otherwize you will get an `401 Unauthorized` error.
 Username is either `public` or `priviledged`, their password in `/etc/nix-bitcoin-secrets/bitcoin-rpcpassword-{public|priviledged}`.

-Also make sure that the method you call (`getnetworkinfo`, `getpeerinfo`, `listwallets`...) is indeed in the RPC whitelist else you will get a
+Also make sure that the method you call (`getnetworkinfo`, `getpeerinfo`, `listwallets`...) is defined in the RPC whitelist.

-You can use curl with the `-v` (verbose) parameter to see the headers sent: The text after the `Basic` keyword is the base64 encoded text string of the `username:password` combination that was passed with the `-u` parameter.
+You can use curl with the `-v` (verbose) parameter to see the sent headers: The text after the `Basic` keyword is the base64 encoded text string of the `username:password` that were passed with the `-u` parameter.
 ```bash
 Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx
 ```
-To manually generate the base64 encoded credentials on Linux, you can simply call:
+To manually generate this base64 encoded credentials you can simply use:

 ```bash
 $ echo -n "username:password" | base64 -w0
 cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx
 ```

-To test this end to end, you can remove `-u username:password` and substitute with `-H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx` and it will still authenticate just fine:
+To test this end to end, you can remove `-u username:password` and substitute with `-H Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx`, the authenticate will work too:

 ```bash
 $ curl -v -d '{"rpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' -H 'Authorization: Basic cHVibGljOjJTOFBXQlo3MXdNWGRyc0F4TDIx' http://mybonk-jay:8332/